DhruvPatel01/coursera_pgm_python/README.md

 of variable names.
 Second argument is cardinality of each variable in first argument.

-- Also note that I've used 0 based indexing unlike original MATLAB code.
+- Also note that I've used 0 based indexing unlike original MATLAB code, so variable `1` can take either value `0` or `1`.

 ## Note:
 - Although I've tested the assignments (i.e. almost in all cases I got 100/100.), there